eRaay - Survey Programmers Guide

 Parameters

-• questionNo (String): The question number used to find the matrix table by its ID.
+• questionNo (String): Required.
+The question number used to locate the matrix table (e.g., tblQ13).

 Return Value